dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 Hello from dbt's Product Documentation team: @mirnawong1, @matthewshaver, @nghi-ly, and @runleonarun!
 We'd like to recognize all of the docs and support from our partner team, Developer Experience: @jasnonaz @gwenwindflower @dbeatty10 @dataders @joellabes @Jstein77 @dave-connors-3!

 What a busy summer!
 We merged 256 PRs between July 1st and August 31.
-Here's what's new to [docs.getdbt.com](http://docs.getdbt.com/):
+We’d like to start by thanking the 22 new community contributors to docs.getdbt.com :pray: Here's what's new to [docs.getdbt.com](http://docs.getdbt.com/):

 * Changes based on YOUR feedback (you can reach us most directly by opening a pull request or issue in [our repo](https://github.com/dbt-labs/docs.getdbt.com) or reaching out in the dbt community Slack channel #dbt-product-docs):
 	- [Permissions table](https://docs.getdbt.com/docs/cloud/manage-access/enterprise-permissions) for Enterprise accounts